finos/legend-sdlc/docs/re-architecture.md

 Today this surfaces as stub classes throwing `UnsupportedOperationException` (`legend-sdlc-server-fs` is full of them).
 Instead:

-- L4 defines a small capability enumeration (e.g. `REVIEWS`, `WORKFLOWS`, `VERSIONS`, `PATCHES`, `BUILDS`, `BACKUP`, `ISSUES`, plus finer flags where existing APIs imply them, e.g. user-vs-group workspaces).
+- L4 defines a small capability enumeration — starter set decided in the Phase 4 review, additive, serialized as strings: `REVIEWS`, `WORKFLOWS`, `VERSIONS`, `PATCHES`, `BUILDS`, `BACKUP`, `ISSUES`, `CONFLICT_RESOLUTION`, plus the finer `USER_WORKSPACES` / `GROUP_WORKSPACES` flags (a backend declares at least one).
-- `Backend.getCapabilities()` reports what is supported; `Backend.getReviewApi()` etc.
+- `Backend.getCapabilities()` reports what is supported — deployment-static; per-user
+  permission failures remain authorization errors, not capability errors.
-  throw a single well-defined `UnsupportedCapabilityException` for absent ones.
+  `BackendSession.getReviewApi()` etc. (§3.5) throw a single well-defined `UnsupportedCapabilityException` for absent ones, as do the L3 defaults' cross-API scope methods (e.g. version-scoped entity contexts under absent `VERSIONS`).
-- The server maps absent capabilities to consistent HTTP responses, and can expose a capabilities endpoint so Studio (eventually) can adapt its UI rather than discovering unsupported features by error.
+- The server maps absent capabilities to `501` (§3.3) and exposes `GET /configuration/capabilities` (§6 Phase 4) so Studio can adapt its UI rather than discovering unsupported features by error.
 - The TCK verifies that declared capabilities work and undeclared ones fail in the defined way.

-This is what makes "minimize what a backend implements" real: a minimal backend is storage + project/workspace lifecycle + `getCapabilities() == {}`, and it is already a useful deployment (browse, edit, configure, resolve dependencies, compare).
+This is what makes "minimize what a backend implements" real: a minimal backend is storage + project/workspace lifecycle + a near-empty capability set (just its workspace flavor), and it is already a useful deployment (browse, edit, configure, resolve dependencies, compare).

 ### 3.5 Backend selection